-Remove the Seal ring from the rotor case & rotor (shown in Figure 16) and inspect them.
-If any seal is damaged, do not reuse and replace it.
+Remove the Seal ring from the rotor case & rotor (shown in Figure 17) and inspect them.
+If any seal is damaged, do not re-use and replace it.

 Clean both shaft ends and the rotor case before assembling.
-Slide and insert the replacing NEW seal ring into the rotor case after Rotor Case Assembly (chapter 6.4).
+Push the replacing NEW Seal ring into the rotor case O-ring and turn until it fits into the seal pins on the seal body after Rotor Case Assembly on chapter 6.4.